A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Problem Statement and Formulation

-\begin{enumerate} \item $t \in \reals_+$: time remaining until TCA; \item $ R_T, R_C \in \reals_+$: the target satellite's and chasing debris's hard body radii; \item ${\boldsymbol{\boldsymbol{\rho}}_t}, {\boldsymbol{\boldsymbol{\rho}}_c} \in \reals^3$: the target satellite's and chasing debris's position vectors in their respective radial-tangential-normal (RTN) coordinate frames; \item ${\boldsymbol{v}_t}, {\boldsymbol{v}_c}\in \reals^3$: the target satellite's and chasing debris's velocity vectors in their respective RTN frames; \item $d_m \in \mathbb{R}_+$: the miss distance between the target satellite and the chasing debris at TCA, derived as $d_m = \norm{\boldsymbol{\rho}_r} = \norm{{\boldsymbol{\rho}_c} -{ \boldsymbol{\rho}_t}}$ where $\boldsymbol{\rho}_r \in \reals^3$ is the relative position vector of the debris with respect to the satellite body expressed in the RTN frame; \item $\Sigma_t, \Sigma_c \in \reals^{6\times 6}$: the target satellite's and chasing debris's covariance matrices in their respective RTN frames containing position and velocity uncertainty information. \end{enumerate} For the short-term encounters considered in this paper, the hyper-kinetic conjunction scenario permit for the following simplifying assumptions to be made from ~\citep{li_review_2022}: \begin{enumerate} \item The relative motion between two objects in the encounter region is rectilinear; \item The relative speed $v_r$ between the two objects is constant; \item The velocity uncertainties for the satellite and the debris is negligible, as it is small compared to the relative velocity, so we only consider the position covariances; \item The position uncertainty remains stable during the encounter and can be described by uncorrelated and constant covariance matrices; \item The position uncertainty for each object $i\in\{t,c\}$ can be described by a 3D Gaussian distribution wit a probability density function (PDF) given as
+Specifically, each CDM contains the most recent estimations of the following relevant parameters: \begin{enumerate} \item $t \in \reals_+$: the time remaining until TCA; \item $ R_{sat}, R_{deb} \in \reals_+$: the target satellite and chaser debris hard body radii, respectively; \item $ R_{serv} \in \reals_+$: the satellite's service orbit radius; \item ${\boldsymbol{\boldsymbol{\rho}}_{sat}}, {\boldsymbol{\boldsymbol{\rho}}_{deb}} \in \reals^3$: the target satellite's and chasing debris's position vectors in their respective radial-tangential-normal (RTN) frames; \item $\boldsymbol{\rho}_r = \boldsymbol{\rho}_{deb} - \boldsymbol{\rho}_{sat}$: the relative position vector of the debris with respect to the satellite body expressed in the RTN frame; \item ${\boldsymbol{v}_{sat}}, {\boldsymbol{v}_{deb}}\in \reals^3$: the target satellite's and chasing debris's velocity vectors in their respective RTN frames; \item $\rho_r=\norm{\boldsymbol{\rho}_r} \in \mathbb{R}_+$: the miss distance between the target satellite and the chasing debris at TCA; \item $\boldsymbol{\Sigma}_{sat}, \boldsymbol{\Sigma}_{deb} \in \reals^{3\times 3}$: the target satellite's and chasing debris's position covariance matrices in their respective RTN frames. \end{enumerate} For the short-term encounters considered in this paper, the hyper-kinetic conjunction scenario permits the following simplifying assumptions~\citep{li_review_2022}: \begin{enumerate} \item The relative motion between two objects in the encounter region is rectilinear; \item The relative speed $\boldsymbol{v}_r = \boldsymbol{v}_{deb} - \boldsymbol{v}_{sat}$ between the two objects is constant; \item The velocity covariances for both the satellite and the debris are negligible relative to their position covariances; \item The position uncertainty remains stable during the encounter and can be described by uncorrelated and constant covariance matrices; \item Both satellite and debris's positions are modeled as 3D Gaussian random variables with probability density functions (pdfs) given by